Director of public prosecutions: Ireland

 The agency's headquarters is located on the southern edge of Phoenix Park, Dublin; in a group of historic buildings that used to be the Royal Military Infirmary before independence.

+Malawi

+Malawi has a Director of Public Prosecutions.
+Malawi's Parliament’s Public Appointments Committee (PAC) approved Fostino Maele in 2025.

 Malta

 During its review of the Constitution of Malta, the Venice Commission proposed to split the role of the Attorney-General (who, at the time, was both the principal legal adviser to the Government and the principal public prosecutor in the country) on the model of other Commonwealth countries: the Attorney-General would henceforth serve only as the Government's legal advisor, while their prosecutorial functions would be spun off into a new office of Director of Public Prosecutions.
 The actual amendments, however, split the role in the opposite way, the Attorney-General remains the chief public prosecutor, while legal advice to the government is provided by the State Advocate.

 Mauritius

 The Mauritius sugar barons made representations during the colonial era to shield public prosecutions from political interference.
 The position of director of public prosecutions was enshrined in the Constitution of Mauritius when the country got its independence.